-email: crabtree@causewaycap.com phone: 310-231-6145

-After the extraordinary performance of growth and momentum stocks in 2017, many investors are asking, why bother with value stocks?
-In a late-stage global bull market exhibiting global synchronized gross domestic product (GDP) growth, why should value - often associated with early-stage economic recovery - succeed?
-We argue that now is precisely the time to emphasize value, especially with growth stocks trading at extreme premiums to value stocks and dispersion in market multiples well above long-term averages.
+Sales and marketing Paul O'Grady email: ogrady@causewaycap.com phone: 310-231-6143 extreme premiums to value stocks and dispersion in market multiples well above long-term averages.
 History has also indicated that maintaining a value discipline, particularly when valuations are high and interest rates have reached a floor and turned upward, has produced stronger relative returns than a growth orientation over full market cycles.
 The mere existence of economic cycles and corresponding fluctuations in interest rates constrain investor enthusiasm for equities.
 Stock prices do not completely disconnect from underlying fundamentals since active managers, private equity funds, and strategic buyers have ultimately taken advantage of mispricing and closed the valuation gap.
-In the long run, a value style bias has been rewarded.
-As illustrated in Exhibit 1, the MSCI World Value Index has "clobbered" the MSCI World Growth Index, outperforming by 2.1% annually since 1975
+In the long run, a stocks in 2017, many investors are asking why bother with value stocks?
+In a late-stage global bull market exhibiting global synchronized gross domestic product (GDP) growth, recovery - succeed?
+We argue that now is precisely the time to emphasize value, especially with growth stocks trading at why should value - often associated with early-stage economic value style bias has been rewarded.
+As illustrated in Exhibit 1, the MSCI World Value Index has "clobbered" the MSCI World Growth Index, outperforming by 2% annually since 1975 (the